jesusandres31/jesusandres31/README.md

 ## About me 👋
-I am a Full-Stack Engineer with expertise in building and deploying web applications, managing databases, and automating application workflows.
-I hold a Bachelor's degree in Information Systems and a Master's in Information Technology (MSIT).
+I am a Full-Stack Engineer experienced in building and deploying web applications, managing databases and data pipelines, and performing sysadmin tasks in Linux and Cloud environments.
+I hold a Bachelor's degree in Information Systems, a Master's in Information Technology (MSIT), and a diploma in Data Science.
 Known for being friendly, reliable, and experienced working with large international teams.

 ## Hard Skills:
 - TypeScript/JavaScript (Node, React, Redux, etc.), PHP.